 After about four hours you will reach the impressive Inca ruins of Wiñay Wayna, which are terraced on a steep mountainside and surrounded by dense greenery.

-Short Inka Trail (2 days)
+Short Inca Trail (2 days)

 You only have a little time, the permits for the entire trail are already sold out or your feet need a break?
 Then this version is ideal.